rangka-kacang/dashwamp/README.md

 - Include latest Apache, MariaDB, and PHP packages.
 - Create a simple editor to edit config files for respective software stack (httpd.conf, mysql.ini, php.ini).
 - Create a start/stop command for each services.
+- Add extensions/addons to make it easier for users to install CodeIgniter, Laravel, WordPress and other open source PHP software from the dashboard.
+Probably using composer and send the function through NodeJS wintool cli?
 - Many more...